Diving weighting system: Alternative materials

 Other heavy metals have been considered as an alternative to lead.
 One example is bismuth which has a similar density (SG=9.78) and a low melting point.
 It is less toxic, and its salts are highly insoluble which limits absorption by the body.
 Tungsten (SG=19.25) is another possible replacement for lead, but it is very expensive by comparison, both as a material and to manufacture in suitable shapes.

 Non-toxic materials such as iron (SG=7.87) can be used in place of lead and would not cause poisoning and contamination.
 However, the density of most such materials is significantly lower, so the dive weight needs to be of larger volume and therefore greater mass, to equal the negative buoyancy of the mass of lead it replaces.
 A lead weight of 1 kg would be replaced by an iron weight of 1 × (7.87/11.34) × ((11.34-1)/(7.87-1)) = 1.044 kg, a 4.4% additional load for the diver when out of the water.

 Iron is also corroded much more easily in seawater than lead, and would need some form of protection to prevent rusting.
 Alloys of stainless steel are more resistant to corrosion, but, for the cheaper grades, need to be rinsed with freshwater after use to prevent corrosion in storage.
 The cost of shaping alternative materials may be considerably greater, particularly for small quantities.
 Stainless steel and tungsten dive weights for example are currently only obtainable by milling down a solid metal stock material in block or cylinder form, into the required shape.
 Direct casting of some of these materials in a foundry is possible, but would require high volume production for the casting processes to be cost effective.

 Encapsulation of lead weights

 Lead weights can be coated with a protective outer layer such as plastic or paint, and this is commonly used for lead abatement.
 This prevents the lead from corroding or being ground into dust by rubbing, and helps to cushion impacts.
 However the protection is reduced if the coating is cracked or otherwise damaged.
-Soft plastics may become brittle over time due to UV degradation from the sun and loss of plasticizers, leading to cracking and shattering.
+Soft plastics may become brittle over time due to UV degradation from sunlight and loss of plasticizers, leading to cracking and shattering.
 Encapsulation materials are usually of near neutral buoyancy in water, and reduce the average density of the weights, making the weights slightly less effective, and increasing the overall weight in air of the diving equipment.